danbriggs/Turing/doc/allmachines.md

 By now we have identified that there are exactly 1,280,000,000 machines in each of 32 slices, where a slice is given by complete determination of exactly three transitions, including the initial transition and the halt transition.
 We have also set the order in which the slices come; now let's enumerate each slice.

-The machine is currently experiencing a new transition; enumerate the possibilities for that transition using the same order we used above.
+Continue to run the machine until it encounters a new transition (this usually takes 1 step); enumerate the possibilities for that transition using the same order we used above.
 Run the machine until any of the following happens:

-1. It arrives at a new undetermined transition.
+1. It arrives at another new undetermined transition.
 2. It goes for more than 107 steps (from beginning) without arriving at an undetermined transition.
 3. It halts.